-The name, photo, and phone number of the driver(s) currently bound to the unit.
+The name, photo, and phone number of the driver(s) currently assigned to the unit.

-The name and photo (if available) of the trailer(s) currently bound to the unit.
+The name and photo (if available) of the trailer(s) currently assigned to the unit.

 Custom fields from the properties of the unit (general or/and admin fields depending on access rights).

 Specified service intervals and terms for their implementation (days/engine hours/kilometers left or expired).

 The unit tooltip contains information about the unit and its latest message.
 The message tooltip (as well as the tooltips of charts and tracks) only contains information about the message itself, i. e. does not include connectivity settings, icon, custom fields, profile, maintenance state, drivers, trailers.